Re-latinization of Romanian: Transylvanian School and Latinist current

 Educated Romanians started to regard Latin and Italian as linguistic models already in the 17th century.
-For instance, the loanword popor (from popolo, the Italian word for people) was borrowed in this century and added to the synonymous neam and norod (a Hungarian and a Slavic loanword respectively), both still in use.
+For instance, the loanword popor (from popolo, the Italian word for people) was borrowed in this century and added to the synonymous neam and norod (Hungarian and Slavic loanwords, respectively), both still in use.
 Scholars of the Transylvanian School were the first to make concerted efforts to eliminate certain non-Romance features of the language in the late 18th century.
 They were Greek Catholic (or Uniate) intellectuals tutored in Vienna and Rome who were determined to manifest the Latin origin of Romanians.
 Their activities contributed to the re-orientation of the Romanians' intellectual life towards Western Europe.

 These scholars promoted the use of Latin letters in place of Cyrillic script, but the etymologizing (Latinizing) writing system that they developed never won popularity.
 Their spelling system was primarily designed to demonstrate the Latin roots of the Romanian words, ignoring their contemporary pronunciation.
 For instance, they proposed that the Romanian words for fountain and land (modern Romanian fântână and țară) should be rendered by fontana and tiera.
 They decided to replace Slavic loanwords with terms of Latin origin, even trying to get rid of the Romanian word for "and" (și), wrongly attributing a Slavic origin to it.
 They created portmanteau words, containing both Slavic and Latin roots, like răzbel from the Slavic loanword război and the Latin term bellum (both meaning war).

 Scholars of this "Latinist school" (or "Latinist current") held extreme views in their works about the language and history of Romanians, for example in 1853, their leader, August Treboniu Laurian, started his History of the Romanians with the legendary founding of Rome in 753 BC.
 Laurian and Ioan Massim published the two volumes of their Dictionary of the Romanian Language and a glossary to it in the 1870s.
 They adopted a writing system which demonstrated the etymology of the words and purged the language of most non-Latin terms.
 The language that they promoted was artificial, bearing "only a vague resemblance to authentic Romanian".
 The Academic Society (the future Romanian Academy) had initially commissioned the publication of their dictionary, but their exaggerated attempts to purify the language "provoked laughter and permanently discredited the Latinist school", thus their work was the last publication of the Latinist current.